 - Have an Advanced Installer Project in Visual Studio, and configure it to build an MSIX/AppX package, besides the existing MSI/EXE output

 - Import an existing MSIX/AppX package with the Advanced Desktop Bridge Project

 In both cases you will have a new Advanced Installer Project in your Visual Studio solution, which requires to be configured as follows.

 In your new project, go to Files and Folders, and click Add Project Output, if you have not already.
 Here you will need to link your project’s PrimaryOutput and References to the newly created UWP project

 Right click on your newly created project, and select Properties.
 From here you will have to go to the Debug section, and activate Enable UWP Debug.

 Make sure that your configuration is set to BuildUwpAppX.

-To start debugging your application, go to solution explorer in Visual Studio, right click on your UWP AppX build, and set it as as the StartUp project.
+To start debugging your application, go to solution explorer in Visual Studio, right click on your UWP MSIX/AppX build, and set it as as the StartUp project.
 Press the Start button to begin.